bitrise-io/devcenter/_articles/reviews/how-to-change-the-user-name-and-user-email-used-for-git-push-from-bitrise.md

 ---
-title: How to change the user.name and user.email used for git push from Bitrise
+title: Git username and email address for git push
 redirect_from: []
 date: 2019-02-14 14:58:07 +0000
 published: false